xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 # Listing Component
-First of all I want to tell you a cool Google idea, that they are using in some of their [example projects](https://github.com/googlesamples/android-architecture) to handle all services which contains a list.
+First I want to tell you about a cool Google idea, that they are using in some of their [example projects](https://github.com/googlesamples/android-architecture) to handle all services that return a list.

-They think that you can handle all list streams with a `Listing` component which contains basically five elements:
+They believe that you can handle all list streams with a `Listing` component, which contains basically five elements:

 ```kotlin
 data class Listing<T>(